jvalentino/sys-juliet-rest-user/README.md

-# System Juliet REST
+# System Juliet REST User

-This application serves as the restful services as part of the overall https://github.com/jvalentino/sys-juliet project.
+This application serves as the restful services as part of the overall https://github.com/jvalentino/sys-juliet project as they relate to Users.
 For system level details, please see that location.

 Prerequisites